dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

 - `name` (`text`, optional): An optional user-friendly name of the network.
 - `rpcUrl` (`text`, optional): An optional custom RPC URL associated with the network.

 `scopes`: A list of permission scopes the relying party requires.
+If the wallet does not support any of the requested scopes, it should ignore it.
 Possible values:
 - `"canister_call"`

 `challenge` (`blob`): A challenge used for the wallet to sign in order to prove its access to the identity.
 The challenge should be an array of 32 cryptographically random bytes generated from a secure random source by the sender of the request.